-There are a lot of everyday things that you can do and foods that you can eat to boost happiness – draw a hot bath, enjoy a good chocolate, go for a coffee with a friend or even sleep it off.
+There are a lot of everyday things that you can do and foods that you can eat to boost happiness – draw a hot bath, enjoy a bar of good chocolate, go for a coffee with a friend or even sleep it off.
 Unfortunately, these remedies for happiness provide nothing more than temporary relief and aren’t always available at your every whim to give you a boost.

 The solution: positive psychology!
 The following five techniques are often used by psychologists as a therapeutic method and are applicable to individuals of all ages as well as groups, employees and even students.

 This exercise is quite simple to do and certainly won’t take much time out of your day.
 Allow a time period for this exercise, for example, one week, in which you commit to writing down three good or funny things that happened each day.

 Elaborate on your entries and include an in-depth description of why or how each thing happened and the manner in which it lifted your mood.
 This could be something as simple as someone smiling at you or receiving a gift – as long as it makes you feel good or made you laugh, jot it down.

 At the end of the allotted timeslot, review everything you’ve written in the journal.
 This three things therapy exercise from positive psychology will help you reflect on the important things in your life and will help harvest gratitude for the good experiences and laughter you enjoyed throughout the day – after all, it’s the little things that count!